jina-ai/jina/.github/2.0/cookbooks/Document.md

 ##### Set Embedding

-Embedding is the high-dimensional representation of a `Document`.
-You can assign any Numpy `ndarray` as its embedding.
+An embedding is a high-dimensional representation of a `Document`.
+You can assign any Numpy `ndarray` as a `Document`'s embedding.

 ```python
 import numpy as np